DearestDreamWish/Psychosis-Cure/README.md

 +Synesthesia: Distinct from neuroscience, the concept of synesthesia in the arts is regarded as the simultaneous perception of multiple stimuli in one gestalt experience.
 Is a perceptual phenomenon in which stimulation of one sensory or cognitive pathway.

 +Mind wandering: a condition in which thoughts do not remain focused on the task at hand but range widely and spontaneously across other topics.

+Games:

++ Guess what I can and know: you say what you are, the opponent must also guess what you can and know, points for each mentioned skill or knowledge.
+Something new is drawn from a collection of self-made pieces of paper with text that says what you are.
+After the opponent's guess, the roles are changed.

++ Guess which science: one mentions something, and the other has to guess which science was used, or can be used for the mentioned.
+You may use the internet and you may ask others.
+Points are awarded for each correct science mentioned to the guesser.
+If guessed incorrectly, points are given for each incorrect science to the asker.
+If there was no guess in the round, points are also given to the asker.
+The roles are changed after the points are awarded.

++

 Motivational things: